Statement on Equity, Access, and Inclusion

 Audience: Without diverse audiences, we cannot be truly serving our majority-Black city.
 Our student matinee program is already heavily invested in Baltimore City Public schools whose students regularly attend at no cost to the schools or students.
 We will investigate new ways of tiered ticket pricing and free tickets and work harder in marketing outreach to Baltimore’s city neighborhoods and community organizations as we aim to increase Black representation in our audiences.

 Content and Programming – We will continue to research and recommend plays and stories of a classic tradition that are from underrepresented voices in gender, culture, nationality, and race.
-Our
+Our goal is for these stories to be included in our mainstage season.
+We will endeavor to maintain and develop these perspectives in our programming.

 Community – We will support and maintain our community ensemble programs and continue to devise further programming that invests in the Greater Baltimore Community and Maryland.
 We have created a Black Classical Acting Ensemble, tasked with both mentoring and training local Black actors at no cost to them as well as creating a vigorous and thoughtful Afrocentric model of actor training for classical plays – something that has not been deeply explored in the US.
-Additionally, we have established Olive Branch and Laurel Crown, an ensemble designed for military veterans to find health and wellness through Shakespeare and theatre.

 Partnerships – Our goal is to create wider and more substantive community partnerships and listen carefully as we develop new programming to better serve the Black and Latin communities in Baltimore and Maryland.
 Through review of vendors and commitments, we are working to increase the amount of business we do with BIPOC owned/led companies and contractors.